 Before completing your application, we ask that you first review information about each of our programs.

 The department uses a self-managed application procedure.
-Applications are submitted through the ApplyYourself website.
+Applications are submitted through the GradCAS website.
 Official reports of GRE and TOEFL exams (when required), are sent to us electronically by the testing services.
-Your recommenders must also submit their letters of recommendation through Apply Yourself.
-Copies of transcripts are accepted and may be uploaded on the Apply Yourself Website.
+Your recommenders must also submit their letters of recommendation through GradCAS.
+Copies of transcripts are accepted and will be uploaded through Liaison.
 Upon admission to the program you will be required to submit official transcripts from all prior institutions.
 Your application can be evaluated only when it is complete.
 Please use this Check List to be sure you have completed all requirements.
 All credentials must be received by December 1st.